AviadC31/findTheBug/README.md

 ![Alt text](./readMeImgs/allBugs.png?raw=true "Optional Title")

-you can sort the list by country or last name by clicking on the specific title
+notice: you can sort the list by country or last name as well (one at a time), just click on the specific title

 *** installing instructions ***